vineetkukreti/Titanic_technocart/README.md

 ## 13. License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the code for your own projects.